andrebrogard/katacoda-scenarios/datadog-tutorial/step2.md

 In this step, you will run the application without DataDog.

+First, make sure you are in the correct folder in the terminal.

+`cd /root/code/tutorialApp/`{{execute}}

 ## Deploy the app and observe the traffic

 Deploy the application.
 The compose file will start a nodejs app and a mongodb instance.